bstefanescu/qutejs/web/doc/docs/attributes/q-emit.md

 </q:template>
 ```

 This component will emit a custom event named 'remove' when the button is clicked.
-The **event detail** will point to the original click event.
+The **event detail** will point to the context component in which the event was emited.
+The event will also contains two special properties: `$originalEvent` and `$originalTarget` which will point to the source event and respectively the source event target.

 You can change the event detail to store some meaningfull value like for example the id of the removed item.
 Example: